 Investing in Bitcoin is very easy, and doesn’t take long.
 You could even start buying Bitcoin today if you want to.

-If you’re thinking about getting involved, the first thing you need to do is sign up for a crypto exchange with a provider like Coinbase, Binance, Kraken, or eToro.
+If you’re thinking about getting involved, the first thing you need to do is sign up for a crypto exchange with a provider like Coinbase, Binance, or Kraken.
 Just keep in mind that most cryptocurrency exchanges charge withdrawal fees, so it’s a good idea to shop around for a low-cost provider.

 If you’re already using a brokerage account from a provider like Robinhood or Schwab to invest, you can use these platforms to buy Bitcoin as well.
 Not all brokerage firms offer cryptocurrency access yet, but it’s worth looking into.

-One of the best new platforms for crypto investing is called eToro and gives you the ability to trade the most popular digital currencies.
+One of the best new platforms for crypto investing is called Coinbase and gives you the ability to trade the most popular digital currencies.

 If you want to buy Bitcoin directly, an exchange is probably your best bet.
 Once you’re set up there, you need to link your crypto account with your bank account or PayPal account.
 After that, you can buy Bitcoin directly, and the funds will instantly transfer to your account (i.e., your digital wallet).